pgorzelany/SwiftRegex/README.md

 # SwiftRegex

-A description of this package.
+A toy implementation of a regex parser and compiler written in Swift.